mvdnbrk/myparcel-php-api/README.md

 $tracktrace->datetime;

 // Get all traces for the shipment, this will return a collection with
-// all traces which includes the current state in descending order:
+// all traces in descending order, including the current state:
 $tracktrace->items;

 // Convert all items to an array: